tin2tin/Pallaidium/README.md

 - In general, the models can only be used for non-commercial purposes and are meant for research purposes.
 - Consult the individual models on HuggingFace to read up on their licenses and ex. if they can be used commercially.

-## Via the [Diffusers](https://github.com/huggingface/diffusers) lib the following weights are accesible through Pallaidium:
+## Via the [Diffusers](https://github.com/huggingface/diffusers) lib the following weights are accessible through Pallaidium:

 ### Video:
 - [stabilityai/stable-video-diffusion-img2vid-xt](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt)